bollu/bollu.github.io/README.md

 ###### Finite strings / `A*`

 Given an alphabet set $A$, we can construct a finite limit of strings of length
-$0$, strings of length $1$, and so on for strings of any given length $n \in \mathbb N$.
+$0$, strings of length $1$, and so on for strings of any given length
+$n \in \mathbb N$.
 Here, the "problem" is that we can also find projection maps that allow us to "chop off" a given string, which makes this example not-so-great.
+However, this example is useful as it lets us **contrast** the finite and infinite string case.
+Here, we see that in the final limit $A*$, we will have all strings of _finite_ length.
+(In the infinite strings case, which is an inverse limit, we will have all strings of _infinite_ length)

+##### Vector Spaces over $\mathbb R$

+consider a sequence of vector spaces of dimension $n$: $V_1 \rightarrow V_2 \dots V_n$.
+Here, we can also find projection maps that allows us to go down from $V_n$ to $V_{n-1}$, and thus this has much the same flavour as that of finite strings.
+In the limiting object $V_\infty$, we get vectors that have a finite number of nonzero components.
+This is because any vector in $V_{\infty}$ must have come from some $V_N$ for some $N$.
+Here, it can have at most $N$ nonzero components.
+Further, on emedding, it's going to set all the other components to zero.

 ###### Categorically